How many times a day is it normal to pee? When is it a symptom of a more serious health problem? The expert answers-breakinglatest.news-Breaking Latest News

 What is meant by “overactive bladder”

 “It is a widespread pathology characterized by bladder contractions that cause frequency and urgency with or without urge incontinence.
-There is the case of ‘wet’ overactive bladder, an incontinence with involuntary emission of urine; and ‘dry’ overactive bladder if continence is maintained.
+There is the case of ‘wet’ overactive bladder, an incontinence with involuntary urine output; and ‘dry’ overactive bladder if continence is maintained.
 The main symptoms are nocturia, i.e need to urinate frequently during the night and polyuria”.

 Then there is the problem of urinary incontinence which generally increases with old age.
 But what causes it and what can we do to prevent it, first of all, with a lifestyle?